 Upon the successful completion of the Flight Assessment, the candidate will be awarded the GVC.

 It’s important to stress that the ground school will be delivered remotely and the FA will be coordinated via the online portal.

-Once you have purchased the GVC, you will receive a Course Study Manual (CSM) and gain access to our online learning portal.
+Once you have purchased the GVC, you will receive a digital version of our Course Study Manual (CSM) and gain access to our online learning portal.

 It is important that you spend as much time as possible in advance of the course on the learning portal and be familiar with the content in the CSM.

 Please make sure you have available the following with you for the Ground School and to any exam retakes:

 - Laptop (and Mac users may also find an iPad useful if they own one)

 - Photo identification